VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > storage requirements.
 Scenario 5 requires you to use SQL Database instead
 > of SQL Express.

+> **Note 3:** The source code download also includes a **Conference.NoAzureSDK**
+> solution that enables you to build and run the sample application
+> without installing the Windows Azure SDK.
+This solution supports
+> scenarios 1 and 2 only.

 # Prerequisites

 Before you begin, you should install the following pre-requisites: